MrDeath404/Pong-AVBROOT-NothingOS/README.md

 avbroot key generate-cert -k ota.key -o ota.crt
 ```

-6. Now download an OTA update (it can be custom os ota but I didn't test this on any)
+6. Now download an OTA update (full OTA) (it can be custom os ota but I didn't test this on any)
 - To apply patches use this command:
 - If you want to patch with root you will need to get rooted image (prepatched) then you will just add this:
 ```sh
 --prepatched prepatched_boot.img
 ```
 - If you dont want to have rooted system add this:
 ```sh
 --rootless
 ```